edsondaniel8-source/Link-AMZAPP/replit.md

 # Link-A Mz - Transportation & Accommodations Platform

 ## Overview

-Link-A Mz is a comprehensive travel booking platform designed specifically for the Mozambique market that combines ride-sharing, accommodation services, and restaurant meal stops in a unified interface.
-The application allows users to search for transportation options (similar to Uber), lodging accommodations (similar to Airbnb), and dining experiences through a single platform.
-Built with a React frontend and Express backend, it provides a seamless booking experience with real-time search capabilities, interactive maps focused on Mozambique territory, comprehensive booking management, promotional "Deal of the Day" packages, pre-booking chat functionality, user rating system, and restaurant meal stop ordering with advance chat capabilities.
+Link-A Mz is a comprehensive travel booking platform for the Mozambique market, unifying ride-sharing, accommodation, and restaurant meal services.
+It provides a seamless booking experience with real-time search, interactive maps focused on Mozambique, booking management, "Deal of the Day" promotions, pre-booking chat, user rating, and advance ordering for restaurant meal stops.
+The platform aims to be a unified solution for travel and dining needs within Mozambique.

 ## User Preferences
 - Preferred communication style: Simple, everyday language
 - Target market: Mozambique with Portuguese as main language
 - Currency: Mozambique Metical (MZN) for all pricing